 As 2020 approaches, you'd like to think we have this whole "what to eat" thing figured out.
 And sure, in some areas there's a pretty solid consensus—not many people would argue that eating a wide variety of colorful veggies and scaling back on refined carbs is going to boost your health.
 But many areas of nutrition science are significantly more murky (ahem, red meat).

 On the one hand, anyone could coherently argue that red meat should be avoided like the plague.
-For years, major health organizations like the American Heart Association and the World Health Organization (WHO) have recommended limiting red and processed meat consumption, with the WHO going as far as to say processed meat is "carcinogenic" and red meat is "probably carcinogenic."
+For years, major health organizations like the American Heart Association1 and the World Health Organization2 (WHO) have recommended limiting red and processed meat consumption, with the WHO going as far3 as to say processed meat is "carcinogenic" and red meat is "probably carcinogenic."
 And plenty of these wildly popular plant-based, meatless meat products like Beyond Meat and Impossible Foods proudly tout anti-meat research stats on their websites.
 Beyond Meat, for example, says consumption of animal meat is associated with a 16% increased risk of cancer and a 21% increased risk of heart disease.

 But with the publication of a new study, all that could come into question—which is sort of what happened this past October, when a research review in Annals of Internal Medicine stated that eating less red meat won't necessarily benefit you.
 In the report, which was met with harsh criticism from some in the nutrition community and elation from others (particularly the regenerative ag and carnivore diet crowds), reviewers said there was little to no connection between red meat and an increased risk of heart disease and cancer, despite years of recommendations to limit consumption.

 And it's not just the word on meat that's continually flip-flopping, causing people to freak out in the process.
-Earlier last year, a much-criticized study published in JAMA claimed that the cholesterol in eggs is associated with a higher risk of heart disease and early death—even though dietary cholesterol had largely been vindicated in previous studies and we were just starting to embrace those yolks again.
+Earlier last year, a much-criticized study published in JAMA claimed that the cholesterol in eggs4 is associated with a higher risk of heart disease and early death—even though dietary cholesterol had largely been vindicated in previous studies and we were just starting to embrace those yolks again.

 Even more frustrating, every time the nutrition research flips, it rarely brings us to a united consensus on what to eat.
 If anything, we become more deeply entrenched in our beliefs.
-It causes raging Twitter wars between vegans and meat-eaters (with lengthy diatribes featuring cherry-picked studies to support their arguments), breeding distrust in nutrition science as a whole.
+It causes raging Twitter wars between vegans and meat-eaters (with lengthy diatribes featuring cherry-picked studies to support their arguments), breeding distrust5 in nutrition science as a whole.

 So what gives?
 Why does it seem like every time we decide on a food's healthfulness, it changes?
 The truth is, the way most nutritional research is conducted is highly flawed—and with these recent studies causing so much outrage, nutritional science is coming to a head, revealing that we really don't know as much as we thought and that it's time to look at the data with a more critical eye.